Amar778/CODTECH-Internship/README.md

 ---

-## 🧩 Task 1: Big Data Analysis using PySpar
+## 🧩 Task 1: Big Data Analysis using PySpark

 ### 🔹 Description
 This task performs big data analysis using **Apache Spark (PySpark)** on a CSV dataset.